Fashion Week Beginnings

 Eleanor Lambert, a fashion publicist, saw this as an opportunity to promote American designers.
 She gathered US designers in New York City in 1943 for the first Fashion Week or, as it was called back then, Press Week.
 It was a way for journalists to see the best designers in one place at one time.
 The start of this event marked a turning point in fashion history where international recognition was redirected from Paris to the US and beyond.
 American designers finally got a chance to showcase their talent without being under Paris’ shadow.

 New York Fashion Week is first in the lineup of cities to exhibit its designs each year.
-Initially, it was hosted at the tents of Bryant Park in Manhattan but became too big for it in 2010 where it moved to the Lincoln Center for Performing Arts.
+Initially, it was hosted at the tents of Bryant Park in Manhattan but became too big for it in 2010 where it moved to the Lincoln Centre for Performing Arts.

 Milan Fashion Week